Information & FAQs

 VisitBritain, our national tourism agency, has an excellent website with pages devoted to practical information and health and personal security.

-It may be as well to say that we use Pounds Sterling, and not Euros or Dollars, and that, whilst most of the places we visit do take credit cards and bank debit cards, we recommend that you have a little cash for those smaller places that do not take cards.
-There will be opportunities to get cash from ATMs or High Street banks during the tour.
+Remember that we use Pounds Sterling, and not Euros or Dollars, and that, whilst most of the places we visit do take credit cards and bank debit cards, we recommend that you have a small amount of cash for those smaller places that do not take cards.

-Weather
+Weather forecasts

 Communications